dart-code-checker/dart-code-metrics/website/docs/rules/common/ban-name.md

 Example: When you add some extra functionalities to built-in Flutter functions (such as logging for `showDialog`), you may want to ban the original Flutter function and use your own version.

+Limitation: When trying to ban some methods in your package, it also triggers on imported from an external package code.

 ### Example {#example}

 Bad: